ThiagoSchetini/manjaro-architect-guide/README.md

 Use the default gateway if your internet does not work anymore on the VPN host:

 	sudo ip route add default via <default-route>

-Get <default-route> on Settings/Network/Wired-or-WiFi/settings/Details/Defaul Route

 	ex: sudo ip route add default via 192.168.15.1

+Get your Default Rout on *Settings/Network/Wired-or-WiFi/settings/Details/Default Route*